Rebilly/api-definitions/WRITING-STYLE.md

 ## Avoid knowledge bias

 Do not assume that the reader has the same knowledge of the product as you.
-We all do this to some extent.
+Writers often do this to some extent.
 This is a cognitive bias known as the [Curse of knowledge](https://effectiviology.com/curse-of-knowledge).

 > The curse of knowledge is a cognitive bias that occurs when an individual, communicating with other individuals, unknowingly assumes that the others have the background to understand.